 This rug looks just like the authentic vintage rugs Amber uses in her designs, and even up close you’d never know it wasn’t the real deal.
 She sells those rugs in her Shoppe for upwards of $15k, for so while the Billie collection is slightly pricier than the Layla, it’s still a fraction of the cost of vintage (and still an incredible deal for a rug that will last years, IMO).

 The rugs are currently sold at the following stores online at various price points: Amazon, Rugs Direct, Wayfair & Shoppe.
 I was told we can expect the prices to fluctuate, especially in the beginning (around $40-$700 depending on size) but eventually Amazon should adjust to have the lowest prices.
-In this post I’m linking to the current best deals I found for each rug and will update the links as often as I can!
+Readers have warned me about horrible experiences trying to return rugs from Rugs Direct, so I’m linking to Amazon based on their price/easy return policy.

 I still love my Layla olive/charcoal but I’m excited to switch things up for a little while and keep this rug around for the holidays.
 I’m already planning my color scheme around it!